Nutrition for Running

 Hydrate during the effort

-For efforts under 60 minutes, water alone is sufficient.
-Beyond that, add electrolytes (mainly sodium) and fast-acting carbs (30 to 60 g/hour).
-Sports drinks, gels, and fruit chews are convenient options.
-Drink in small, regular sips, not large quantities at once.
+For efforts under 60 minutes, water alone is enough.
+Beyond that, add electrolytes (primarily sodium) and fast carbs (30 to 60 g/hour).
+Sports drinks, gels, and fruit pastes are convenient options.
+Drink in regular small sips, not large quantities all at once.

 3